atiqgit786/SPWM-Inverter-Code/README.md

 MATLAB codes for spwm (bipolar and unipolar) inverter design

-This repository contains the MATLAB code for the SPWM inverter design presented in our IEEE conference paper.
+This repository contains the MATLAB code for the SPWM inverter design presented in our IEEE conference paper.Please cite the paper if you use my code.

 ## Installation